-The Volvo brand is shared by Volvo Cars and the Volvo Group, which means joint ownership of the Volvo Ocean Race.
-The Volvo Ocean Race is the leading offshore sailing challenge for crews, with a number of host cities that make it possible for viewers to experience the sport from close proximity.
+The Volvo brand was shared by Volvo Cars and the Volvo Group, which means joint ownership of the Volvo Ocean Race.
+The Volvo Ocean Race was the leading offshore sailing challenge for crews, with a number of host cities that make it possible for viewers to experience the sport from close proximity.
 Established in 1973 as the Whitbread Round the World Race, the Volvo Ocean Race has evolved, with a renewed emphasis on the Southern Ocean for the 2017-18 race – and a new set of rules.
-Teams are encouraged to diversify their crews with a mix of male and female sailors, and demonstrate strategic innovations during the race.
+Teams were encouraged to diversify their crews with a mix of male and female sailors, and demonstrate strategic innovations during the race.

-Volvo CE is proud to launch the ‘Building Tomorrow’ brand film at the Volvo Ocean Race in Alicante.
+Volvo CE was proud to launch the ‘Building Tomorrow’ brand film at the Volvo Ocean Race in Alicante.
 The film follows the stunning journey through ice, snow, and sand, and pays homage to our customers and all the dedicated individuals around that globe that work with us to build the world we want to live in.Learn more